sztaki-hu/ProSeqqo/Documentation/Home.md

 -  Only one motion used in a task (Disjunctive constraint, generated automatically)
 -  Only one alternative used in a process (Disjunctive constraint, generated automatically)

+#### Features:
+-  Cyclic and uncyclic sequences with optional start and finish configuration.
+-  Automatic cost computation - Euclidian, Max, Manhattan, Trapezoid time
+-  Arbitary costs by matrix
+-  Penalty for tool path or motion interruption.
+-  Resource and resource changeover cost handling.
+-  Metaheuristic configuration and time limit for VRP solver by OR-Tools.

 ## Install:
 - Standalone executable